Do you feel numb, without drive, and keep telling yourself, “I hate my life”?

 Whenever I am coaching, I always come back to a so-called “meta-level” where my client and I reflect together on our process and I explain in detail the ideas behind the interventions I offer.
 This I will do in this article as well and mark my “meta-level” comments in blue.

-I hope this gives you a deeper understanding and even more value out of this article.
+I hope this gives you a deeper understanding and even more value out of this (I hate my life) article.

 You are searching here for a reason.